microsoft/vscode/src/vs/workbench/parts/walkThrough/electron-browser/editor/editorWalkThrough.md

 ###  Snippets
-You can greatly accelerate you editing through the use of snippets.
+You can greatly accelerate your editing through the use of snippets.
 Simply start typing `try` and select `trycatch` from the suggestion list and press kb(insertSnippet) to create a `try`->`catch` block.
 Your cursor will be placed on the text `error` for easy editing.
 If more than one parameter exists then press kb(jumpToNextSnippetPlaceholder) to jump to it.

 ```js